reciprocity-archive/grc/doc/setup.md

     rvm reload && rvm get stable

-### Install Ruby 1.9.3 for CMS
+### Install Ruby 1.9.3 for GRC

 If RVM is successfully installed, you should setup a Ruby 1.9.3 environment using:

     rvm install 1.9.3-p194

-After the Ruby version has installed, setup the gemset for CMS using:
+After the Ruby version has installed, setup the gemset for GRC using:

-    rvm --create use ruby-1.9.3-p194@cms
+    rvm --create use ruby-1.9.3-p194@grc

 #### Problems?